railpage/railpagecore/README.md

 If you're not using Composer, you should.
 We have a lot of dependencies and Composer will save you a lot of time.

 To start using the core code, execute `./composer.phar require railpage/railpage` to grab and install.

+## Using

+Make sure you're using Composer.

+Assuming you've already included your Composer autoloader in your code, imort the desired modules by placing a `use` operator at the top of your .php file.
+For example: `use Railpage\Locos\Locomotive` will then enable `$Loco = new Locomotive($id)` further down in your code.